 You probably think that once you send an email to your list, there’s not much you can do to reach the non-openers with your message.
 Oh, but there is.
 You can resend the same email campaign to subscribers who didn’t open them.
 All you need to do is change your subject line.

 Whatever email distribution service you use — Constant Contact, MailChimp, etc. — offers a way to resend to non-openers.
 Just search for instructions in the Help section.
-You just need to wait several days — or even up to a month — to resend.
+You just need to wait several days to resend.
 While your open rate won’t be as high as the first time you sent your email, you will increase the number of subscribers who see your email and re-engage them so that the next time they receive an email from you, they are more likely to open it the first time.

 Tip #2: Clean your list.

 If you have people on your list who have not opened any of your emails for the past 18 months, you need to ask them if they still want to hear from you.
 Removing inactive subscribers does not hurt you, it helps you.
 Your open rates will increase, your bounce and unopen rates will decrease as will your email marketing costs.
 Search the help library on your email distribution service’s website for “clean list” and you will see instructions on how to send re-engagement campaigns to your 1- and 2-star subscribers — these are the ones who haven’t engaged much with your emails.
 Send the re-engagement campaign at least three times before you move them off your list.

 Tip #3: Segment your list.